fofz/eye/README.md

-# Wes Small's Fractal Explorer
+# Fractal Explorer
+by Wes Small

 ## Linux Build Tutorial
 Build the programs by running `make`.
 This will create `bin/julia`, `bin/mandelbrot` and `bin/graph`.